rohan2017/BMP388_DEV_I2C/README.md

 The BMP388 barometer contains a 512 byte FIFO memory, capable of storing and burst reading up to 72 temperature and pressure measurements in NORMAL_MODE.

 By default the BMP388_DEV library always enables temperature, pressure, altitude and sensor time.
 Sensor time is the internal timing of the BMP388 barometer, the datasheet however does not specify the time's units.
-Additional p
+Additional parameters include the FIFO sub-sampling time, data select and stop on FIFO full.

-Subsampling divides down the FIFO sampling rate down further with the settings from OFF, DIV2, DIV4,...DIV128.
+Sub-sampling divides down the FIFO sampling rate down further with the settings from OFF, DIV2, DIV4,...DIV128.
 This allows FIFO measurements to be taken over an extended period.
+For instance, if the barometer sampling rate is set to TIME_STANDBY_655360MS or 655.36 seconds, and the FIFO sub-sampling rate to SUBSAMPLING_DIV128 or divided down by 128, this gives a FIFO sampling time every 23 hours, 18 minutes.
+Over 72 samples the FIFO would return data almost every 70 days.

 Data select determines whether the data placed in the FIFO is unfiltered or filtered by the IIR filter.

+Stop on FIFO full does just that: stops the FIFO from receiving data when it is full, otherwise the FIFO will continue to allow new data to overwrite old.

-The parameters include pressure enable, altitude enable, sensor time enable, subsampling rate and data select:
+The enableFIFO() function parameters include pressure enable, altitude enable, sensor time enable, subsampling rate and data select:

 ```
 bmp388.enableFIFO(PRES_ENABLED, ALT_ENABLED, TIME_ENABLED, SUBSAMPLETIME_OFF, FILTERED);	// Enable FIFO with default argurments